rbenv/ruby-build/README.md

 Pass the `-v` or `--verbose` flag to `ruby-build` as the first argument to see what's happening under the hood.

+Ruby 2 is incompatible with the version of OpenSSL bundled with Mac OS X, so it doesn't compile the extension.

+To work around this issue, install OpenSSL using homebrew instead:

+    brew install openssl

+Then set the CONFIGURE_OPTS environment variable when you build Ruby:

+    export CONFIGURE_OPTS="--with-openssl-dir=`brew --prefix openssl`"
+    rbenv install 2.0.0-preview1

 ### Custom definitions

 Both `rbenv install` and `ruby-build` accept a path to a custom